pluralsight/guides/in-review/swift/creating-ios-rich-push-notifications/article.md

 </div>

-From **Xcode > File > New > Target...** select *Notification Service Extension* and activate suggested scheme.
-Notice that there are two autogenerated files now - NotificationService.swift and Info.plist.
+From **Xcode > File > New > Target...**, select *Notification Service Extension* and activate suggested scheme.
+Notice that there are two autogenerated files now - `NotificationService.swift` and `Info.plist.`

-In the `NotificationService.swift` file handle the media url from the payload for example with FileManager:
+In the `NotificationService.swift` file, we need to handle the media URL from the payload.
+For example, we can use FileManager:

 ```
 ...